spiffe/spiffe/community/vendor-companies-engagement-procedure.md

 ##### Feedback Mechanism

-SPIFFE Steering Committee encourages vendor product or service consumers to provide feedback on their experience with the SPIFFE specification and the support received.
+SPIFFE Steering Committee encourages vendor to provide feedback on their experience with the SPIFFE specification and the support received.

 SPIFFE Steering Committee will use this feedback to improve documentation, support processes, and community guidelines.